 ✓ Avoid round glasses

 ✓ Get polarized lenses (sunglasses)

 ✓ Avoid blue lenses (sunglasses)

-Quite a few people don’t realise that they are either hindering their looks by wearing round glasses, or not doing their eyes a favour going for non-polarized and/or blue lenses when it comes to sunglasses.
+Quite a few people don’t realise that they are either hindering their looks by wearing round glasses, or they aren’t doing their eyes a favour going for non-polarized and/or blue lenses when it comes to sunglasses.
 I was guilty of using non-polarized lenses myself until three years ago.

 Avoid: round glasses

-Unless your face is nicely chiselled, round glasses will do damage to your Looks, and the damage the bigger the rounder the shape of your face.
+Unless your face is nicely chiselled, round glasses will do damage to your Looks, and the rounder the shape of your face, the bigger the damage done by those round glasses.
 Just look at the girls in the top line of the above collage: round glasses on round faces, not the way to go, they are literarily shooting themselves in the foot.
 In the middle line, the two girls with the green tickbox can pull off round glasses just fine, but they are pretty lucky to have such beautiful faces to start with.
 Remaining in the middle line, the girl to the left with orange tickbox can still manage to pull off them somehow, but think about that: how much sexier would she look with a different pair of more rectangular and narrower glasses?
 YMMV, but to me the answer is “much more”.

 When it comes to the guys, the three dudes with the green tickbox can still pull off the round glasses, without doing themselves a favour though.
 The guy in the bottom left is just borderline, and he’s shooting himself in the foot.